 Exponentiation.
 How to calculate exponents?

 Exponentiation is a mathematical operation in which a number called the base is raised to a power, which is given by the exponent.
 The exponent is usually written as a superscript, for example if the base is b and the exponent e the exponentiation of b by e will be be.
+This is the operation this online exponent calculator performs for you.

 When the exponent is a positive integer the operation is equal to multiplying the base by itself e times.
 If the exponent is a negative, for example -5, the operation is 1 divided by the base raised to the absolute value of the exponent: b-5 = 1 / b5.
 The formula below expresses this.
-The most commonly computed exponents are the square of a number (b2, b raised to the second power / b to the power of two) and the cube of a number (b3, b raised to the 3-rd power / b to the power of 3), and their reverse functions: square root and cube root.
+The most commonly computed exponents are the square of a number (b2, b raised to the second power / b to the power of two) and the cube of a number (b3, b raised to the 3-rd power / b to the power of 3), and their inverse functions: square root and cube root.

 Exponents are related to logarithms so that the natural logarithm ln(e) is the inverse of the exponential function be, however defining exponentiation using logarithms is more common when dealing with complex numbers.